 Come and explore this hidden gem in the Worcestershire countryside…

-Tudor House on the broad main street is home to the Broadway Museum and Art Gallery which tells the story of travel and trade in Broadway, the Cotswolds and nationally through its unique collections, carefully curated by the Ashmolean Oxford and its evolving locally focused exhibits.
+Tudor House is one of the only 17th century buildings you can come in to explore.
+It is home to the Broadway Museum and Art Gallery which explores the history of the town and tells the story of it’s success through the wool trade and the popularity of the town with travellers and artists.
+The unique collection has been carefully curated by the Ashmolean Oxford and the locally focused exhibits are ever evolving.

 The collection includes paintings and furniture from the founding collections of the Ashmolean, given by Elias Ashmole to the University of Oxford in 1683.
 Local exhibits expand upon elements of the timeline of the village: its prosperity brought by wool, its coaching heritage.